selbekk/calidation/README.md

     errors: object, // object with the same keys as `fields`, but with error messages
     fields: object, // object with the form field values, to make controlled components
     setField: func, // callback accepting a diff object, updating fields like setState
+    setErrors: func, // callback accepting a diff object, updating field errors like setState in case this is needed.
     submit: func, // call this to programmatically trigger a submitted state
     submitted: bool, // flag showing whether the form has been submitted once or not
     resetAll: func, // call this to programmatically trigger a full state reset